mattja/sdeint/README.rst

 - Rewrite ``Iwik()`` and ``Jwik()`` so they don't waste so much memory.

-- Implement a Kloeden and Platen implicit strong alogrithm for Ito equations.
+- Implement the Ito version of the Kloeden and Platen two-step implicit alogrithm.

 - Add more strong stochastic Runge-Kutta algorithms.
 Perhaps starting with Burrage and Burrage (1996)